codeybear/weatherwise/README.md

 The website is built using django, this library mostly dictates how the code is organised:

 /schedule/models/
-The models contains code mostly to handle talking to the database, as well as the reporting functions.
+The models contains code mostly to handle talking to the database, as well as the reporting functions contained in weather.py.

 /schedule/templates/
 The templates render the HTML pages, each subfolder relates to a different page.